delpart/delpart.github.io/index.md

 ## About Me

-I am doctoral student in information and communications engineering at the Tokyo Institute of Technology, Japan.
+I am a doctoral student in information and communications engineering at the Tokyo Institute of Technology, Japan.

 ## Research Interest